jtsage/FS_XMLTools/README.md

 This contains some quick python tools to make some aspects of modding a little easier

 To install just download the python script you want (or all of them).
-They have no dependancies.
+They have no dependencies.

+Included in the repo are some batch files that will allow drag-and-drop of files on top of them, so long as the python interpreter is in your path.
+(If you use a standard windows installer, it will be, but maybe only after the first time you reboot after installing python)

 ---